 Born in 1960 in France, Lucile Bertrand moved to New York in 1995 before settling in 2001 in Brussels, Belgium.
-She exhibits regularly in Europe, the US and South Korea.
+She exhibits regularly in Europe, the US and Asia.

 She usually splits her time and mind between large-scale site-specific installations and studio-made pieces.
 She works with a large range of materials, depending on what any projects will induce.